premingtonTW/paul-remington-portfolio/README.md

 Senior Technical/API Writer with 15+ years of experience in API documentation, user guides, internal handbooks, and Docs-as-Code practices.

-This repository contains redacted samples from previous roles (company names and sensitive details removed for confidentiality).
-All documents are excerpts or anonymized versions.
+This repository contains redacted and unredacted samples from previous roles.
+Some company names and sensitive details have been removed for confidentiality.
+Documents are either excerpts, anonymized versions, or the entire manaul.

 Select the docs folder to see available samples.